What Is A Contract Lift And What Are The Benefits?

 All About Safety Personnel

 Competently operating a crane is rarely a one-man job.
-This is why those who contract crane lift services are also provided with additional personnel such as a slinger/signaller and a crane supervisor.
+This is why those who utilise our contract crane lift services are also provided with additional personnel such as a slinger/signaller and a crane supervisor.
 Not only will this ensure that tough projects are completed within a timely fashion, but levels of on-site safety are vastly enhanced.
 Such concerns should never be taken lightly by any project manager.
 These extra personnel can also be used to plan challenging or awkward lifts so that they will be executed in the safest means possible.
 This brings up another important point.

 Qualified and Targeted Risk Assessments